5 from 36 votes

 • Gently unwrap the plastic wrap.
 Use the remaining finely shredded cheddar to cover the outside of the cheese ball.
 Put bell pepper stem on top of the cheese ball for the pumpkin stem.

-• Serve with crackers, tortilla chips, or raw vegetables.
+• Serve with crackers, pita chips, bagel chips, tortilla chips, or raw vegetables.

 Notes

-• If you don't have rubber bands, you can also use kitchen twine, unscented dental floss, or yarn to make the pumpkin indents.
-Just wrap 3 pieces around the plastic-wrapped cheese ball and gently pull to make the indents.
+• If you don't have rubber bands, you can use kitchen twine, yarn, or unscented dental floss to create the pumpkin ridges.

 Nutrition Facts